 About the Scholarship Fund

 The Stephen W. Cavanaugh Scholarship Fund was established in January of 2007 by LWCC through the Baton Rouge Area Foundation to honor the memory of Stephen W. Cavanaugh, LWCC’s first president and chief executive officer.
 He was an extraordinary leader who made lasting contributions to the insurance industry in Louisiana.
-The fund provides scholarships to deserving Louisiana students who are, or will be, majoring in an insurance-related field at a Louisiana university, college or community college.

 How to Apply